gcanti/fp-ts/docs/modules/These.ts.md

 ## These overview

-A data structure providing "inclusive-or" as opposed to `Either`'s "exclusive-or".
+A data structure providing "inclusive-or" as opposed to `Result`'s "exclusive-or".

 If you interpret `Either<E, A>` as suggesting the computation may either fail or succeed (exclusively), then `These<E, A>` may fail, succeed, or do both at the same time.